getify/You-Dont-Know-JS/async & performance/apB.md

 # You Don't Know JS: Async & Performance
 # Appendix B: Advanced Async Patterns

-Appendix A introduced the *asynquence* library for sequence-oriented async flow control, primarily based on promises and generators.
+Appendix A introduced the *asynquence* library for sequence-oriented async flow control, primarily based on Promises and generators.

 Now we'll explore other advanced asynchronous patterns built on top of that existing understanding and functionality, and see how *asynquence* makes those sophisticated async techniques easy to mix and match in our programs without needing lots of separate libraries.